heitor-eng/Heitor_Profile/README.md

 :factory: Manufacturing engineer

+🏗️ Planning analyst at services of overhauls at steam turbines and major inspection of gas turbines.

 :computer: Here you are going to find the projects which I made by myself to get better in the data science area and in data engineer

 :house_with_garden: I’m from Brazil